-As a former Disney animator and longtime author and illustrator of books for children, I began to wonder how people like me could move beyond entertainment to guide the world’s youth towards a conversation about peace, community, harmony, and connectedness.
-As I mulled the possibilities on Facebook, the discussion caught the eye of Deborah Moldow, the chair of the United Nations Peace Day NGO.
-Deborah asked if I could create a project for Peace Day.
-This was the beginning.
-Soon, my Peace Crane Project took flight.
+Our founder and president is a former Disney animator and longtime author and illustrator of books for children.
+In 2012, Sue began to wonder how those in the creative community could move beyond entertainment to guide the world’s youth towards a conversation about peace, community, harmony, and connectedness.
+As she mulled the possibilities on Facebook, the discussion caught the eye of Deborah Moldow, the chair of the United Nations Peace Day NGO.
+Deborah asked if she could create a project for Peace Day.
+Soon, the Peace Crane Project took flight.

 Since launching the Peace Crane Project, the goal to arm our children with the skills to express themselves creatively, and connect them to one another through the arts has been met with astounding enthusiasm and support around the world.
 Participants engage and communicate with one another every day of the year, often building on the network, and bringing a new level of compassion, appreciation, and understanding to their communities.

 For more about Sue, visit Wikipedia.

 Our director Sarah has a passion for peace that started with her curiosity about global development and inequality.
 This led her to undertake her BA Social Science, majoring in Community Development at the University of Queensland in Australia.
 During her studies, Sarah worked for the International Day of Peace Alliance Inc., a grassroots, not-for-profit, non-government organization in Brisbane, Australia, whose aim was to “raise awareness and celebrate” the International Day of Peace each year.
 Sarah acted as Secretary, then Project Manager, for the group’s local and international programs.